 5) Facilitate inter-and intra-professional collaboration and communication to promote safe, quality patient care.

 6) Choose endeavors that facilitate professional growth and advances the nursing profession body of knowledge.

 7)Participate in ethical decision making and subsequent actions in promoting social justice and reducing social injustice.

 8)Integrate self-reflection into one’s nursing practice and continually recognize one’s responsibility and accountability to self and others.

 Culturally Congruent Care

-The Nursing Program, including both ASN and BSN programs, assesses student learning outcomes using a variety of both direct and indirect measures for both formative as well as summative evaluation purposes.
+The Nursing Program assesses student learning outcomes using a variety of both direct and indirect measures for both formative as well as summative evaluation purposes.
 The program incorporates comprehensive projects, exams, quizzes, competency and skill demonstrations, medication calculation exams, Kaplan standardized exams, and specific assignments for direct assessments.
 Indirect assessments include student exit surveys, Community Advisory Board evaluations, student course evaluations, student faculty evaluations, and NCLEX-RN pass rates.
 All assessments are based on measuring students’ ability to meet both course student learning outcomes and end-of-program student learning outcomes.
 The 4 Cs of critical thinking, communication, culture competence, and citizenship inform the metrics associated with achievement of the College’s general education courses, Nursing courses, and the Nursing program.